rev2004/php-auth/trunk/src/README.txt

 	On any page that you wish to secure, include the 'secure.php' file with the require statement:

-		require "[auth_dir]/secure.php";
+		require "auth_dir/secure.php";

-	where [auth_dir] is the directory that the script was installed.
+	where auth_dir is the directory that the script was installed.

+	If OATH HOTP keys are desired, place the base64 encoded key in the oath_key field of the auth_users table.

 	That's it!

-Version History
-	- 2009/05/01 - Version 1.2 - added configurable logging
-	- ???? - Version 1.0 - basic login system

 Todo:
 	- Individual page permissions
 	- User access levels
-	- OpenId support